 Both risk aversion (ψ) and the relative valuation of premiums and out-of-pocket spending (α^{OOP}) affect households' preference for more- or less-generous insurance, but do not affect healthcare spending.
-To distinguish between them, we use cases in which observably different households face similar plan menus.
+To distinguish between them, we rely on cases in which observably different households face similar plan menus.
 Risk aversion is identified by the degree to which households' taste for higher coverage is positively related to uncertainty in out-of-pocket spending, holding expected out-of-pocket spending fixed. α^{OOP} is identified by the rate at which households trade off premiums with expected out-of-pocket spending, holding uncertainty in out-of-pocket spending fixed.

 Unlike the preceding arguments, identification of unobserved heterogeneity in risk aversion and the moral hazard parameter relies on the panel nature of our data.
 Plan menus, household characteristics, and plan characteristics change over time.
 We therefore observe the same households making choices under different circumstances.
 If we had a large number of observations for each household and sufficient variation in circumstances, the preceding arguments could be applied household by household, and we could nonparametrically identify the distribution of ψ and ω in the population.
 In reality, we have at most five observations for each household.
-We ask less of this data by assuming that the distribution of unobserved heterogeneity is multivariate normal.
+We ask less of this data by assuming that the unobserved heterogeneity is normally distributed.
 The variance and covariance of the unobserved components of household types are identified by the extent to which different households consistently act in different ways.
-For example, if some households consistently make choices that reflect high risk aversion and other (observationally equivalent) households consistently make choices that reflect low risk aversion, this will manifest as variance in the unobserved component of the risk-aversion parameter.
+For example, if some households consistently make choices that reflect high risk aversion and other (observationally equivalent) households consistently make choices that reflect low risk aversion, this will manifest as unobserved heterogeneity in risk-aversion.